charlesalec/Computer-Vision-Project/blog.md

 <figure><img src="images/image-3.png" alt="Trulli" style="width:100%"><figcaption align = "center"><b>How the output of the ConvCC block is applied to the colors of the image</b></figcaption></figure>

+Finally the new image is fed into the Shallow ConcNet block and the output is then a new image that should be easier for U-Net to preform image segmentation on.

 - Explain our Pre-Net
 - Reference GenISP